MrGallo/adventure-game-template/README.md

 Create a game where the user can make decisions and work through a simple story.
 Put your working, most up-to-date code in `main.py`.
 Group members may choose to create other files to work within temporarily and to isolate their own contributions.

-ALthough this is a groups project, each member will be assessed individually based on their contributions.
+Although this is a groups project, each member will be assessed individually based on their contributions.
 If a particular member is not contributing, they will be asked to decouple from the group and turn in something on their own.

 ## Timeline